Clonakilty: Tourism

-The Model Village in Clonakilty is a tourist destination in the area and includes fully scaled models of Clonakilty and nearby towns - built on a miniature of the area's railway line.
+The Model Village in Clonakilty is a tourist destination in the area and includes fully scaled models of Clonakilty and nearby towns – built on a miniature of the area's railway line.

 Michael Collins House is a museum dedicated to the Irish revolutionary leader Michael Collins.
 The museum is set out in a restored Georgian townhouse on Emmet Square, where Collins lived from 1903 to 1905.
 The museum tells the story of Collins' life and the history of Irish independence through tours, exhibits, interactive displays, and historical artefacts.

 A "Random Acts of Kindness Festival" was set up by the local Clonakilty Macra na Feirme Club.
 The 2012 event ran over a weekend in July.

 Clonakilty Street Carnival takes place in June of each year, and involves live music, activities and other events.

-Other historical attractions in the town include the Clonakilty Museum, the Georgian houses of Emmet Square and the Micheal Collins Centre which is located a few miles east of the town.
+Other historical attractions in the town include the Clonakilty Museum, the Georgian houses of Emmet Square and the Michael Collins Centre which is located a few miles east of the town.
+Other attractions include the Clonakilty Black-pudding visitor centre and the Clonakilty Distillery visitor experience.
 A Farmers Market takes place at Emmet Square every Friday.